 But before you hit the road, let’s take a look at some of the ways you can keep you and your travel companions safe.

 Even if you’re traveling just a few hours from home, domestic trip insurance can give you some safeguards.
 Trip insurance allows you to recoup a set percentage of your costs, should you need to cancel or reschedule your plans.
 These costs can include flights, vacation home rentals, car rentals and hotels among others.

-If you or someone in your group does not have domestic health insurance, you may want to consider travel medical insurance that may cover COVID-19 as well.
+If you or someone in your group does not have domestic health insurance, you may want to consider travel medical insurance that may cover Covid as well.
 With basic trip insurance, there are a limited number of covered reasons.
 You’ll recoup losses if the cancellation is due to a reason beyond your control like a natural disaster or airline issues.
-But you won’t, for example, recoup prepaid expenses if you just suddenly decide you no longer want to go your trip.
+But you won’t, for example, recoup prepaid expenses if you just suddenly decide you no longer want to go on your trip.

 However, there is another option: Cancel For Any Reason Insurance.
 CFAR insurance allows you to cancel your trip for literally any reason and still recoup your prepaid travel expenses for things like hotel and lodging accommodations, plane tickets and other deposits.

 Top Tourist Attractions (and Your Insurance Options)